nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: Oh, the depth of the riches of the wisdom and knowledge of God!
-How
+  text: To Him who is able to keep you from stumbling and to present you before
-    unsearchable His judgments, and his paths beyond tracing out!
-For from Him and through Him and for Him are all things.
-To Him be the glory forever!
+    His glorious presence without fault and with great joy — to the only God our Saviour be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
 Amen.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: " Sunday worship - 14th March 2021"
+subtitle: " Sunday worship - 21st March 2021"
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!